 It’s important that your sellers identify all the decision-makers in the account and make them see why your product or service is worth considering.
 By using objective, data-based Signals, they can identify and find ways to approach the decision-makers within their target accounts.

-If this happens, you will need to realign with the marketing team as soon as possible.
-Otherwise, they will continue with the same focus on generating bad and poor leads.
+If this happens, you will have to realign with the marketing team as soon as possible.
+Otherwise, they will continue generating bad and poor leads.

 Keep track of the time your sales reps spend on administrative tasks and ensure they focus on activities that can generate income.